Thumri: Origins

+The origins of Thumri can be traced back to the time of Jayadeva, Ramanuja, and Ramanand.
+It reached its peak popularity during the era of Shri Chaitanya (circa 16th century AD), whose Nagar Kirtan (Hare Krishna Hare Rama) stirred the masses into emotional ecstasies.
+The evolution of Thumri was inspired by the Vaishnavism sect, especially the devotion to Krishna, which expressed divine love.
+Later, the philosophies of Vaishnavism and Sufism played a key role in shaping both Thumri and Kathak.
+The Thumri style of singing primarily developed from festival and seasonal folk songs such as Holi, Chaiti, Sawan, Kajri, and Dadra, originating from eastern Uttar Pradesh.

-The exact origins of thumri are not very clear, given that there are no historical references to such a form until the 15th century.
-The first mention of Thumri goes back to the 19th century, with a link to the classical dance form Kathak.
-This was the bandish ki thumri or bol-baant and it evolved mostly in Lucknow in the court of nawab Wajid Ali Shah.
+A mention of Thumri is found in the 19th century, with a link to the classical dance form Kathak.
+This was the bandish ki thumri or bol-baant and it found great patronage and evolved mostly in Lucknow in the court of nawab Wajid Ali Shah.
 At that time, it was a song sung by tawaifs or courtesans.
 According to historical records, a new version of thumri arose in the late 19th century, which was independent of dance, and much more slow-paced.
 This form was called bol-banav and it evolved in Varanasi.

 Thumri and khayal

 Unlike the khayal, which pays meticulous attention to unfolding a raga, thumri restricts itself to expressing the countless hues of shringar by combining melody and words.
 The contours of a khayal are most definitely broader and fluid.
 Thus, a khayal singer is capable of encompassing and expressing a wide range of complex emotions.
 A thumri singer goes straight to the emotional core of a composition and evokes each yarn of amorous feeling, each strand of sensuous sentiment, with great discretion.
 Khayal aims at achieving poise and splendour; thumri is quicksilver in tone and ardently romantic in spirit.
 It needs a delicate heart, and a supple and soulful voice capable of expressing several shadings and colours of tones to bring out its beauty.
-To draw an analogy from the world of painting, khayal is closer, in form and spirit, to the unrestrained and energetic world of Renaissance masters like Michelangelo, Raphael and Titian – forcefully executed brush strokes are seen on a broad canvas; whereas thumri, with its affinity for finer points and shades of feeling, emotion and mood, is closer to the finely-detailed still-life paintings of the Dutch masters of the 17th century.